pascallando/victorpy/doc/content/build-process/routes.md

 ### Custom route example

-Let's say you wan't to create a survey form for your site.
+Let's say you want to create a survey form for your site.

 You want this survey to be accessible from the `/survey/` URL.